NovaGold Resources (NYSEAMERICAN:NG) Rating Lowered to Hold at Zacks Investment Research

 According to Zacks, “NovaGold Resources is a gold and copper company engaged in the exploration and development of mineral properties in Alaska and Western Canada.
 The Company is rapidly moving to production at its hundred percent owned Nome Operations in Alaska, which includes Rock Creek, Big Hurrah and Nome Gold.
 NovaGold recently announced its partnership with Teck Cominco to build the Galore Creek copper-gold mine in northwestern British Columbia, with NovaGold and Teck Cominco each owning 50% of the project once Teck Cominco has completed its partnership requirements. “

-Separately, Royal Bank of Canada set a $8.00 target price on shares of NovaGold Resources and gave the stock a “sector perform” rating in a report on Monday, February 7th.
+Separately, Royal Bank of Canada set a $8.00 price objective on NovaGold Resources and gave the company a “sector perform” rating in a research note on Monday, February 7th.

 NovaGold Resources (NYSEAMERICAN:NG – Get Rating) (TSE:NG) last posted its quarterly earnings results on Wednesday, January 26th.
-The mining company reported ($0.03) earnings per share (EPS) for the quarter, topping the Zacks’ consensus estimate of ($0.04) by $0.01.
-As a group, equities analysts anticipate that NovaGold Resources will post -0.1 earnings per share for the current year.
+The mining company reported ($0.03) EPS for the quarter, beating the consensus estimate of ($0.04) by $0.01.
+As a group, sell-side analysts forecast that NovaGold Resources will post -0.09 EPS for the current fiscal year.

-In other NovaGold Resources news, Director Anthony P. Walsh sold 22,406 shares of NovaGold Resources stock in a transaction on Wednesday, February 23rd.
-The shares were sold at an average price of $7.10, for a total value of $159,082.60.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this hyperlink.
-Also, CEO Gregory A. Lang sold 88,960 shares of NovaGold Resources stock in a transaction on Thursday, December 16th.
-The shares were sold at an average price of $6.89, for a total transaction of $612,934.40.
+In related news, Director Anthony P. Walsh sold 22,406 shares of the company’s stock in a transaction on Wednesday, February 23rd.
+The stock was sold at an average price of $7.10, for a total transaction of $159,082.60.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through this hyperlink.
+Also, CEO Gregory A. Lang sold 88,960 shares of the business’s stock in a transaction on Thursday, December 16th.
+The stock was sold at an average price of $6.89, for a total value of $612,934.40.
 The disclosure for this sale can be found here.
-In the last three months, insiders have sold 209,741 shares of company stock valued at $1,459,921.
-29.05% of the stock is currently owned by corporate insiders.
+Insiders sold a total of 149,569 shares of company stock valued at $1,039,271 over the last quarter.
+Company insiders own 29.05% of the company’s stock.

-Institutional investors and hedge funds have recently added to or reduced their stakes in the business.
-Centiva Capital LP acquired a new stake in shares of NovaGold Resources in the third quarter valued at about $28,000.
-Whittier Trust Co. grew its position in shares of NovaGold Resources by 100.0% in the fourth quarter.
-Whittier Trust Co. now owns 10,000 shares of the mining company’s stock valued at $69,000 after purchasing an additional 5,000 shares during the period.
-Keene & Associates Inc. acquired a new stake in shares of NovaGold Resources in the fourth quarter valued at about $69,000.
-Nisa Investment Advisors LLC grew its position in shares of NovaGold Resources by 173.9% in the fourth quarter.
-Nisa Investment Advisors LLC now owns 12,050 shares of the mining company’s stock valued at $80,000 after purchasing an additional 7,650 shares during the period.
-Finally, Boothbay Fund Management LLC acquired a new stake in shares of NovaGold Resources in the second quarter valued at about $82,000.
-50.18% of the stock is owned by institutional investors.
+Several hedge funds and other institutional investors have recently made changes to their positions in NG.
+Vident Investment Advisory LLC raised its position in NovaGold Resources by 64.2% during the fourth quarter.
+Vident Investment Advisory LLC now owns 24,668 shares of the mining company’s stock valued at $169,000 after buying an additional 9,649 shares during the period.
+Goldman Sachs Group Inc. increased its position in NovaGold Resources by 25.6% in the 4th quarter.
+Goldman Sachs Group Inc. now owns 1,202,772 shares of the mining company’s stock worth $8,251,000 after purchasing an additional 245,437 shares during the last quarter.
+Parametric Portfolio Associates LLC increased its position in NovaGold Resources by 2.6% in the 4th quarter.
+Parametric Portfolio Associates LLC now owns 298,548 shares of the mining company’s stock worth $2,048,000 after purchasing an additional 7,561 shares during the last quarter.
+MetLife Investment Management LLC increased its position in NovaGold Resources by 10.8% in the 4th quarter.
+MetLife Investment Management LLC now owns 81,626 shares of the mining company’s stock worth $560,000 after purchasing an additional 7,974 shares during the last quarter.
+Finally, Schonfeld Strategic Advisors LLC acquired a new position in NovaGold Resources in the 4th quarter worth about $166,000.
+52.50% of the stock is owned by institutional investors and hedge funds.

 NovaGold Resources, Inc is a mineral exploration company, which engages in the acquisition, exploration, and development of metal properties primarily located in Alaska and British Columbia.
 Its developments include Donlin Gold and Galore Creek projects.
 The company was founded by Gregory Shawn Johnson, John W.